-4.6.2 OSCILLATOR START-UP TIME-OUT STATUS (OSTS) BIT
+3.6.2 OSCILLATOR START-UP TIME-OUT STATUS (OSTS) BIT

-The Oscillator Start-up Time-out Status (OSTS) bit of the OSCCON register indicates whether the system clock is running from the external clock source, as defined by the FOSC<2:0> bits in the Configuration Word Register 1 (CONFIG1), or from the internal clock source.
+The Oscillator Start-up Time-out Status (OSTS) bit of the OSCCON register indicates whether the system clock is running from the external clock source, as defined by the FOSC<2:0> bits in the Configuration Word register (CONFIG), or from the internal clock source.
 In particular, OSTS indicates that the Oscillator Start-up Timer (OST) has timed out for LP, XT or HS modes.

-4.7 Two-Speed Clock Start-up Mode
+3.7 Two-Speed Clock Start-up Mode